Tems-py/Discord-Python-Ticket-System/README.md

 - Python 3.8.6 or higher
 - discord.py (Tested with version 1.6.0)
-- PostgresSQL Database (or anything similar)
+- PostgreSQL Database (or anything similar)
 - asyncpg

 # How to create the same bot for your server